JoeG777/2020_SoSe_Projektsemester/README.md

 # Machine learning-Based Predictive Analytics of Time Series Data for Visualization and Process Control
 Distributed service-oriented architecture (DSOA) for analysing and predicting events based on timeseries data.
-This application was developed for the ventilation system Nilan Combi S 302 Polar Top.
+This application was developed for the ventilation system *Nilan Combi S 302 Polar Top*.
 It generates models by analysing historic sensor data which enables predicting machine behaviour based on forecast weather data.

 ## Prerequisites
-Python 3.7, all required dependencies will be imported when starting `start.bat`.
+Python 3.7, all required dependencies will be imported when starting `start.bat`. <br/>
-Grafana for visualization dashboards.
+Grafana for visualization dashboards. <br/>
 InfluxDB as database.

 ## Usage